google-research/bleurt/README.md

   -bleurt_checkpoint=bleurt-tiny-512
 ```

+Note: the checkpoints are not calibrated like BLEU; the results are not in the range [0,1].
+Instead, they simulate the human ratings of the [WMT Metrics Shared Task](http://www.statmt.org/wmt19/metrics-task.html), which are standardized per annotator.
+We advise to use the metrics for comparison, and recommend against interpreting the absolute values.

 The column `max #tokens` specifies the size of BLEURT's input.
 Internally, the model tokenizes candidate and the reference, concatenates them, then adds 3 special tokens.
 The field indicates the maximum total number of [WordPiece tokens](https://github.com/google/sentencepiece).
 If the threshold is exceeded, BLEURT truncates the input.
 A higher number of tokens leads to a larger memory footprint.